espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 -  The configuration changes will be saved in the NVS area if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
 -  The Set Command correlates with the commands that set DHCP, such as :ref:`AT+CWDHCP <cmd-DHCP>`.

-   -  If static IP address is enabled, DHCP will be disabled;
+   -  If static IPv4 address is enabled, DHCP will be disabled;
-   -  If DHCP is enabled, static IP address will be disabled;
+   -  If DHCP is enabled, static IPv4 address will be disabled;
    -  The last configuration overwrites the previous configuration.

 Example